August 2, 2023

 We want our children to have great futures and careers, but we worry that this can only be accomplished by attending the best colleges.

-But if they are to attend Stanford, they must go to the best possible high school (and middle school and elementary school and preschool) as well as succeed in music, sports and other activities.
+This logic leads to a scary logic: If our children are to attend Stanford (or whatever school), they must go to the best possible high school (and middle school and elementary school and preschool) as well as succeed in music, sports and other activities.
 This results in what I call “competitive parenting,” where each family attempts to schedule more activities, hire more coaches/tutors, and become more involved in their child’s every endeavor.

 Once again, these parents are loving and well intentioned.
 [It is worth noting that while some parents might be living vicariously through their children or treating their children as indicators of status, these parents are the exception.
 The parents I meet are overwhelmingly committed to their children and this devotion is the impetus of their activities.]
 Nevertheless, their competitive parenting can be highly harmful in two ways:

-Defining Success Incorrectly We have certain images of success in our minds: sports championships, exceptional music recitals, high grades, attending an Ivy League school, large incomes, etc. While each of these goals reflects a type of success, I take exception with them for a basic reason.
+We have certain images of success in our minds: sports championships, exceptional music recitals, high grades, attending an elite school, large incomes, etc. While each of these goals reflects a type of success, I take exception with them for a basic reason.

 They are the wrong goals.